North Carolina: Home to the Future of Nonwovens

 North Carolina is where a rich textile tradition meets a thriving, high-tech hub to create an unparalleled environment for both textile and nonwovens companies.
 The state boasts the largest concentration of nonwovens companies, users and suppliers in the nation and is highly specialized in engineered fabrics.
-30 percent of the top 40 largest nonwovens firms in the world operate in North Carolina.
-NC’s nonwoven industry contributes $572.23B annually to the state’s GRP.
-This is more than double that of any other nonwovens cluster.
+8 of the top 10 nonwovens firms in the world operate in North Carolina.
+NC’s nonwoven industry contributes $398.5M annually to the state’s GRP.
+This is more than double that of any other nonwovens cluster in the nation.

 Strong Supply Chain

 With 83% of the raw materials needed by nonwovens manufacturers able to be sourced in-state, you’ll find everything you need for your supply chain.
 Even better, NC’s advanced textile landscape is highly diverse and proximity to end-users is second to none.
 Whether your materials are a fit for transportation vehicles, home & office furnishings, or medical/hygiene products, you’re in the right place.